PKua007/rampack/doc/observables.md

 **Normal observables** can be calculated for a single snapshot.
 They consist of a couple of numbers (**interval values**), which can be added/averaged/etc. and/or a couple of strings (**nominal values**), which cannot be averaged.
-They can be computed in both thermalization and averaging phase.
+They can be computed in both the thermalization and the averaging phase.
 Normal observables have 3 scopes in which they can be computed and presented:

 1. **Inline scope** - they are computed and presented in simulation standard output together with cycle number and other information.
 Both interval and nominal values are printed.